woldaker/rediswraps/README.md

 - Cluster & slave support.
 - Untested on Windows (I don't have a Windows machine), but doesn't use any Unix-specific headers...
 - Hardcoded command methods e.g. redis->rpush(...)
 (Is this really a good idea?... not sure)
+- Include hiredis as a git submodule and statically link it into rediswraps.so?
+Would eliminate the need for requiring users to have the hiredis library available for dynamic linking and would let me solve the problem of separate connection objects not being able to share loaded Lua scripts, as I could then split the single header into different compilation units.

 ## Authors